digital-asset/daml/README.md

 To just build do `bazel build //...`, and to just test do `bazel test //...`.
 To read more about Bazel and how to use it, see [the Bazel site](https://bazel.build).

+On Mac if building is causing trouble complaining about missing nix packages, you can try first running `nix-build -A tools -A cached nix` repeatedly until it completes without error.

 ### 4. Installing a local copy

 On Linux and Mac run `da-sdk-head` which installs a version of the SDK with version number `0.0.0`.
 Set the `version:` field in any DAML project to 0.0.0 and it will use the locally installed one.